 - Expiry date of the mortgage offer

-Both solicitors will arrange for a final “closing date” and time at which stage you will be given the keys to the property.
+Both solicitors will arrange for a final closing date and time at which stage you will be given the keys to the property.
 Before this, the remainder of the money must be paid, which means all the paperwork and approval for your loan must be completed and returned to your lender by your solicitor.

 Once your lender is happy that they have all the paperwork and it is in order, the mortgage cheque will be issued to your solicitor.
 Your solicitor will arrange to have these funds transferred to the seller through their solicitor.

-Collect your keys
+Collect your keys and move in

-Once the balance of the funds have been transferred to the seller before the agreed closing date and time, the estate agent will call you and explain that everything is in order for the closing.
+Once the balance of the funds has been transferred to the seller by the agreed closing date and time, the estate agent will call you and explain that everything is in order for closing.
 The estate agent will also remind the seller of the closing date and time.